neonmik/Wave-Machine-Firmware/README.md

         - Feature: Add a smooth function (interpolation).
 This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths.

     - USB MIDI/ MIDI:
+        - Bug: When a Stop message via USB-MIDI, the message isn't handled properly in the TinyUSB implementaion cauing the message to be appended with half of the next message (FC and BC 7B 00 become FC BC 7B and 00 00 00)

+        - Bug: When switch sync modes in from USB to UART, MIDI messages get jumbled - Pitch bend gets shifted down, when no pitchbend messages should be being sent.
+Think this is an Ableton issue, but only happens with my synth.

         - Tidy up MIDI processing code, could be more efficient.
         - Map more CC values and check they're working.